devjayesh13/Pong/README.md

 but its time consuming so I will do it later.

 And also I know my code is not optimized and I will also fix that later.

+This repository is just to look at my code.